src-d/guide/engineering/manuals/gnome2unity/gnome2unity.md

 3. Set the fully transparent background color
 4. Left only CPU and disk - removed memory and network.
 Memory is useless to monitor, network is always empty

-### Display brightness control does not work out of the box on Dell XPS
+### Display brightness control does not work out of the box

 Create `/usr/share/X11/xorg.conf.d/20-intel.conf` with the following content: